seancdavis/seancdavis-com/www/src/blog/posts/2020-04-09-building-static-api-nodejs.md

 ---
 title: Building a Static API with Node.js
 description: Learn how to build a static API with Node.js.
 We'll write a node build script that converts local YAML files into a set of structured JSON output files.
 tags:
   - api
   - jamstack
   - javascript
   - node
+image: /blog/default/default-blue-03.png
 ---

 This is one of several tutorials on how to build a static API.
 For links to the other tutorials, and for some background on this tutorial, see [the introduction article](/blog/how-to-build-static-api/).